-Much like folding paper can generate more complex forms, two-dimensional sheets of polarized cells called epithelia can be folded to sculpt tissues.
-Apical constriction is a cell shape change that is associated with tissue folding, tube formation (e.g. the neural tube), and cell extrusion from epithelial layers.
+Much like folding paper generates more complex forms, two-dimensional sheets of polarized cells called epithelia can be folded to sculpt tissues.
+Actomyosin contractility is associated with tissue folding, tube formation (e.g., the neural tube), and cell extrusion from epithelial layers.
 Our past work uncovered cellular mechanisms responsible for generating contractile force.
 Our current work aims to understand how cells work together to achieve dramatic shape changes, such as tissue folds.

 c) The interplay between cell signaling and form

 The RhoA GTPase is a key signaling molecule that regulates actomyosin.
 Active RhoA leads to both myosin activation and actin filament assembly.
 RhoA is activated by Guanine nucleotide exchange factors (GEFs) and inactivated by GTPase activating proteins (GAPs).
 Precise regulation of RhoA is required at both the cell and tissue level for fold a tissue.

 Using a reverse genetic screen, we identified a RhoGAP that is expressed in embryonic furrow, which we named Cumberland GAP (C-GAP).
 C-GAP is required for the proper spatial and temporal control of RhoA and myosin.
-This uncovers a surprising role for a RhoA inhibitor promoting contractility (JCB, Aug.
-2016).
+This uncovered a surprising role for a RhoA inhibitor promoting contractility.

 Apical constriction can constrict cells and fold tissues, but it can also cause cells to extrude from an epithelium.
 What determines which of these two outcomes occurs?
 In a genetic screen, we discovered that depleting the Abelson non receptor tyrosine kinase causes cells that normally undergo apical constriction to abnormally extrude from the epithelium during tissue folding.
 Interestingly, this extrusion is associated with an EMT-like loss of apical-basal polarity.
 The EMT-like loss of apical-basal polarity and extrusion in Abelson mutants depends on the gene Enabled.
 Enabled is implicated in cancer cell metastasis.
 Our work has identified similar cell extrusion phenotypes for other genes that play a role in force generation and we are searching for the link between these disparate signaling pathways.